eficode-academy/docker-katas/labs/7-building-an-image.md

   CMD ["/bin/bash", "echo", "Hello World"]
 ```

 * `EXPOSE` creates a hint for users of an image that provides services on ports.
-It is included in the information which can be retrieved via `$ docker inspect <container-id>`.
+It is included in the information which can be retrieved via `$ docker container inspect <container-id>`.

 > **Note:** The `EXPOSE` command does not actually make any ports accessible to the host!
 Instead, this requires
 publishing ports by means of the `-p` or `-P` flag when using `$ docker container run`.